-The following points will give you instructions regarding what you should do:
+The following points will give you instructions regarding what you should do :

 - Always be prepared to listen to someone who wants to tell you about a case of abuse, or who suspects abuse.
-Remember that the child/young person is telling you something because they trust you perhaps they will never repeat this to anyone else. - Make detailed notes of what you are told as soon as possible after this has occurred.
+Remember that the child/young person is telling you something because they trust you - perhaps they will never repeat this to anyone else. - Do not attempt to investigate the allegation.
+Make detailed notes of what you are told as soon as possible after this has occurred.
 Try to use the exact words since this could be important later on.
-Don't worry about neatness. - Don't promise to keep a secret.
+Don't worry about neatness.
+Do not be offended by any offensive language or words used.
+Ensure you date and time your notes and do not destroy them in case they are required by a court of law.
+Where possible, indicate the position of any bruising or injury but do not ask the child to remove any clothing for this purpose. - Provide the child with plenty of re-assurance and alleviate guilt if the child refers to it. - Always be honest and don't promise to keep a secret.
 Child abuse must be notified, and breaking a promise could cause the child further worry.
-Be open at all times and explain that you will only inform those that need to know only - Don't cut across a revelation by asking questions.
-If you need to ask a question, keep it simple, along the lines of, "What do you want to tell me?" or "Have you got anything else to say?" - Never ask leading questions, e.g. "did they doto you?" - School has a dedicated Child Protection Co-ordinator, namely the Child Protection Officer.
+Be open at all times and explain that you will only inform those that need to know only

+- Don't cut across a revelation by asking questions.
+If you need to ask a question, keep it simple, along the lines of, "What do you want to tell me?" or "Have you got anything else to say?", eg TED : T Tell me; E explain; D describe - Never ask leading questions, e.g. "did they do ......to you?" - Do not criticize the alleged perpetrator as the pupil may still have a positive emotional attachment to this person - Do not ask the pupil to repeat their allegation to another member of staff.
+If they are asked to repeat it, they may feel that they are not being believed and/or their recollection of what happened may change. - School has a dedicated Child Protection Co-ordinator, namely the Child Protection Officer.
 The Child Protection Officer (or if absent, the Headteacher) should be informed without delay - In general, it is better to tread carefully, sharing your concerns.